dbt-labs/docs.getdbt.com/website/blog/2024-10-05-snowflake-feature-store.md

 ### Search and discover features in the Snowflake UI

-Now with features created, teams can view their features directly in the Snowflake UI, as shown below.
+Now, with features created, teams can view their features directly in the Snowflake UI, as shown below.
 This enables teams to easily search and browse features, all governed through Snowflake’s role-based access control (RBAC).

 <Lightbox src="/img/blog/example-snowflake-ui.png" title="Example of Snowflake UI" />